marxtin/mainpagecode/README.md

 - [styled-components](https://styled-components.com/)
   - styled-components is great for theming and adapting based on props! made this project so much easier. props can be adapted according to state, for example if I have a state related to the window width, I can trigger certain styles for certain viewports via props

-#### this is a project in development: the code needs to be cleaned up and features need to be streamlined.
+#### This is a project in development: The code needs to be cleaned up and features need to be streamlined.
 My aim is to create a reusable template for a portfolio page.